-Current versions of the most widely used web browsers, such as Chrome, Firefox, Internet Explorer and Safari, allow users to send "Do Not Track" signals, to indicate that they do not wish to have their web usage tracked.
+Third, current versions of the most widely used web browsers allow users to send "Do Not Track" signals to indicate that they do not wish to have their web usage tracked.
 However, there is currently no definition of "tracking" and no standards regarding how to respond to a "Do Not Track" preference that are accepted or standardized in the industry.
 The World Wide Web Consortium, or W3C, chartered a "Tracking Protection Working Group" in 2011 to convene a multi-stakeholder group of academics, thought leaders, companies, industry groups and consumer advocacy organizations to create a voluntary "Do Not Track" standard for the web.
 The W3C is continuing to work on a policy specification that will provide guidance as to how websites and buyers should respond to a "Do Not Track" signal.
-It is unclear exactly what that specification will advise, and to what extent that specification will be accepted by legislators and regulators worldwide.
+The W3C's current draft policy specification, which has not yet been finalized, allows first parties to continue to track users, even if the users have enabled the "Do Not Track" signal in their web browser.
+At the same time, the draft policy specification would prevent third parties, like us, from any further tracking of such users across the Internet.
+This policy specification has not been finalized, and it remains unclear to what extent that specification will be accepted by legislators and regulators worldwide.
+Nonetheless, if we are required to respond to "Do Not Track" signals as required by the W3C's current draft policy specification, we may be placed at a significant competitive disadvantage compared to first-party data owners such as large website operators, many of whom own or are developing or acquiring capabilities that compete with our solutions.